maziac/DeZog/design/ZxNextInterface.md

 # ZX Next Interface

-Here I collect first ideas to connect the z80-debug-adapter remotely with a real ZX Next Spectrum.
+Here I collect first ideas to connect DeZog remotely with a real ZX Next Spectrum.

 It basically has to communicate with the ZX Next similarly as with ZEsarUX, but there are, of course, specific problems.